smittytone/SSD1306OLED-Python/README.md

 ### move(*x, y*) ###

-This method moves the text cursor to the specified co-ordinates.
+This method moves the graphics cursor to the specified co-ordinates.

 ### home() ###

-This method moves the text cursor to the home position: the top left of the screen (co-ordinates 0,0).
+This method moves the graphics cursor to the home position: the top left of the screen (co-ordinates 0,0).

 ### plot(*x, y[, colour]*) ###